mthcht/ThreatHunting-Keywords/README.md

 ### Tools matrix

-splunk dashboards (just an example, a lot of different filter can be done with the fields available in the file):
+Splunk dashboards (this is just one example; a wide variety of filters can be applied using the available fields in the file):

 #### Threat Actor Groups by tools in this project
 ```